HL7/fhircast-docs/input/pagecontent/2-3-Events.md

 {% include img.html img="ContentSharingEventName.png" caption="Figure: Content sharing event-name specification" %}

+An `update` event provides a mechanism to share content in the context of the current anchor context (see [`anchor context`](5_glossary.html)).
+A Subscriber shares content related to the anchor context by providing FHIR resources in a Bundle contained in the `updates` key of an `update` event.
+See [`Content Sharing`](2-10-ContentSharing.html) for a comprehensive description of `update` events.
 The `FHIRresource` indicates the anchor context in which content is being shared.

 The `context` element in an update event SHALL contain at least two fields.
 One with the name of the `FHIRresource` which holds the anchor context and one named `updates` holding a single `Bundle` resource with entries holding the content being shared.
 The `Bundle` resource SHALL conform to the [FHIRcast content update Bundle](StructureDefinition-fhircast-content-update-bundle.html) profile.

-FHIR resources are used to carry the information being shared.
-These resources are entries in the Bundle resource inside the updates key.
-Commonly all information is contained in an entry’s resource (i.e., information is passed by value).
-For example, an Observation resource usually contains all information regarding that observation.

-However, in some cases the information of a resource may best be conveyed by reference rather than being self-contained.
-When exchanging a resource by reference, an entry’s `fullUrl` is populated with an uri from which the full content of the resource may be retrieved.
-Additionally, the entry’s resource attribute contains at least the `resourceType` and `id` of the resource while the method value in an entry’s request attribute must be appropriately populated.

-If information is exchanged by reference, the `fullUrl` reference could be to a resource already persisted in a FHIR Server having a data store with long-term persistance.
-Alternatively, the reference could be to a temporary data store with a lifecycle of the content exchange session and managed by the Hub with a FHIR retrieve endpoint.

 FHIRcast supports all events that follow this format.
 The most common events definitions have been provided in the [event catalog](3_Events.html).
 For an example see [`DiagnosticReport-update`](3-6-3-diagnosticreport-update.html).